zakmoCA/http-server/README.md

 This server listens for HTTP requests on localhost at port 8080 and responds with a basic HTTP response.
 I used this program to learn a little about socket programming and the TCP/IP protocol.

+*** Still have plans to turn this into a real web server and not simply listen for HTTP requests, reigniting project.

 ## Program Components

 - The main function orchestrates the server lifecycle.
 It starts with the setup and then enters loop that manages incoming connections.